 Planning Ahead for Property That Has Not Yet Transferred

-Not all property transfers happen immediately.
+Not all property transfers happen right away.
 Life insurance payouts, retirement accounts, and contractual rights often transfer only when a triggering event occurs.
-This statute allows you to designate a custodial trustee in advance so that when the event happens, the property flows directly into a custodial trust without additional court proceedings.
+Under the Custodial Trust Act, you can name a custodial trustee in advance.

 A person having the right to designate the recipient of property payable or transferable on a future event may create a custodial trust on the occurrence of the future event by designating in writing the recipient, followed in substance by: "as custodial trustee for (name of beneficiary) under the Uniform Custodial Trust Act pursuant to title 14, chapter 9, Arizona Revised Statutes".

-A.R.S. § 14-9103(A)The designation can include substitute or successor custodial trustees.
-If the first named trustee is unable or unwilling to serve, the property passes to the next person in line, keeping the custodial trust intact.
+A.R.S. § 14-9103(A)The designation can include substitute or successor trustees.
+If the first named trustee is unable or unwilling to serve, the property passes to the next person in line.
+This keeps the trust intact and avoids gaps in management.

 Where This Designation Can Appear

-The statute gives broad flexibility for where the custodial trustee designation can be placed.
-It can appear in a will, a trust document, a deed, a multiple-party account, an insurance policy, an instrument exercising a power of appointment, or any writing that designates a beneficiary of contractual rights.
+The statute gives broad flexibility for placement.
+It can appear in a will, a trust document, a deed, or an insurance policy.
+It can also appear in a power of appointment or any writing that names a beneficiary.

 A designation under this section may be made in a will, a trust, a deed, a multiple-party account, an insurance policy, an instrument exercising a power of appointment or a writing designating a beneficiary of contractual rights.

-A.R.S. § 14-9103(C)For the designation to be effective outside of these instruments, it must be registered with or delivered to the fiduciary, payor, issuer, or obligor responsible for the future right.
-This ensures the person or institution handling the transfer knows where to direct the property when the triggering event occurs.
+A.R.S. § 14-9103(C)For the designation to work outside of these instruments, it must be registered with the right party.
+That means the fiduciary, payor, issuer, or obligor responsible for the future right must receive it.
+This ensures the property reaches the trust when the event occurs.